Perfect Your Putting Stroke: Tips, Techniques and Drills to Sink More Putts

 If you don’t have time to read the entire guide right now, here are some of the key tips you can run with.

-Tips & Techniques for the Perfect Putting Stroke
+Proven Tips & Drills to Perfect Your Putting Stroke

 1. Limit the Range of Wrist Movement in Your Stroke

-The large database of recorded putting strokes by HackMotion clearly shows that Tour players are limiting the range of wrist motion during the putting stroke.
+HackMotion’s large database of recorded putting strokes clearly shows that Tour players limit the range of wrist motion in their stroke — and, just as importantly, they repeat that motion consistently.

 2. Putting Stroke Tempo Should be 2:1 (Test it!)